oulianov/linear-models/README.md

 # linear-models
+(work in progress)

-Collection of interesting techniques working with linear models
+This repository is a collection of interesting techniques in working with Linear Regression models I've come across.